Yes, the Credit Union offers both Traditional IRA and Roth IRA accounts.

 Yes, you can.
 The maximum contribution for the year is accumulative.
 As an example, in 2019 you can contribute $3,000 to a Traditional IRA and $3,000 to a Roth IRA, and this would take you to your annual contribution amount.

-Anyone who earns wages, including the spouse of someone who earns wages (if spouse does not), and has not yet reached 70 ½ years of age is eligible.
+Anyone with earned income, including the spouse of someone with earned income (if spouse does not), and has not yet reached 70 ½ years of age is eligible.

-Anyone who earns wages, including the spouse of someone who earns wages (if the spouse does not), and does not earn over $131,000 as a single tax filer or over $193,000 as a joint filer is eligible.
+Anyone with earned income, including the spouse of someone with earned income (if the spouse does not), and does not earn over $131,000 as a single tax filer or over $193,000 as a joint filer is eligible.

 A carry back contribution is a contribution made for the previous year.
 These contributions must be made between January 1 and April 15.